lupyuen/pinetime-rust-mynewt/README.md

 1. Connect ST-Link to Blue Pill and the USB port

 1. Click `Debug → Start Debugging`

+1. [Check this video](https://youtu.be/Pj3pl6GaztU) for the debug steps

 1. To re-run the application after making code changes: